-Data are from Statistics Canada Cansim Table 282-0122.
+Data are from Statistics Canada Cansim Table 14-10-0293-01 (formerly CANSIM 282-0122).
 Data for each month are rolling three-month averages and are not adjusted for seasonality.
 Statistics Canada has divided the Province into economic regions, each of which consists of a group of counties.
 Campbellton/Miramichi includes Northumberland, Restigouche and Gloucester counties; Moncton/Richibucto includes Albert, Westmorland, and Kent counties; Saint John/St Stephen includes Saint John, Charlotte, and Kings counties; Fredericton/Oromocto includes Sunbury, York and Queens counties; Edmundston/Woodstock includes Carleton, Victoria and Madawaska counties.

-Note that the data from Cansim Table 282-0122 are three-month rolling averages.
-Thus the data are distinct from those in Cansim Table 282-0087 and the Statistics Canada monthly Labour Force Reports delivered to media, which focus on monthly seasonally-adjusted data.
-In my view (and I am not an economist, let alone a labour economist), the data in Table 282-0087 are more subject to sampling error and thus can exhibit wide swings from month to month that may not reflect reality very well.
+Note that the data from Statistics Canada Cansim Table 14-10-0293-01 (formerly CANSIM 282-0122) are three-month rolling averages.
+Thus the data are distinct from those in the Statistics Canada monthly Labour Force Reports delivered to media, which focus on monthly seasonally-adjusted data.
+In my view (and I am not an economist, let alone a labour economist), the monthly seasonally-adjusted data are subject to significant sampling error and thus can exhibit wide swings from month to month that may not reflect reality very well.

 By choosing a region/month, you can compare employment performance (job creation) over a series of years for that month.